 Early adopters and diffusion of innovation

 Long story.
 I told it once a long time ago here.
-Useful for building a brand, but also for startups that want to breakthrough.
+Useful for building a brand, but also for startups that want to break through.

 You come up with methods to get a huge number of new customers with an extremely small budget.
-It requires a lot of experience, knowledge of psychology, technology and unused “paths that are rarely followed”.
+It requires a lot of experience, knowledge of psychology, technology, and unused “paths that are rarely followed”.

 SEO – Search Engine Optimization

 How to be the first on Google.
 The most common misconception is that SEO is free.
 It’s free once you’re at the top of the search, but it often takes a lot of time and investment to get there, and time is money.
-Especially if measured in months, which is often the case for some tangible SEO effect.
+Especially if measured in months, which is often the case for some tangible SEO effects.